siddhantrkokate/gmw/README.md

 # Guide Me Web: Your Personalized Reading and Watching Platform

 Guide Me Web is a dynamic content library platform designed to revolutionize the way you learn.
-Whether you're a casual learner or a dedicated student, our platform offers a seamless experience for discovering, consuming, and interacting with educational content. [🔗 Live here: ](https://siddhantrkokate.tech/gmw-master/home/)
+Whether you're a casual learner or a dedicated student, our platform offers a seamless experience for discovering, consuming, and interacting with educational content. [🔗 Live Demonstration ](https://siddhantrkokate.tech/gmw-master/home/)

 ## All Levels Archived of Project 2
 More about levels [PDF.](https://drive.google.com/file/d/1JpkPRrqNSuFNoiTQTxzjiPvmpHYhCr-M/view?usp=sharing)